haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 	-  What the maps tell of the urbanity within Helsinki
 	-  What is omitted/revealed when switching spatial scales
 	-  How well building efficiency ratio describes urbanity

+## EXERCISE PHASES

+### Getting familiar with the data

+1. Download, unzip and open the exercise 3 data in QGIS from the course Moodle page (see tips for effective adding of layers below!).
+Then explore the attribute tables to familiarize yourself with what sorts of data you actually have (this is always a good practice).
+	1. The fields you want to focus on (total floor area, m2) are:
+	- kara_yht in the SeutuRAMAVA layer
+	- KERALA2 in the Building registry layer.
+	3. Have a look at the lowest and highest values and the different field names (you can ask your Finnish-speaking peers for help).
+We have for example ones that seem to refer to municipality (kunta), small area codes (kauposanro), and small area names (nimi).
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJySUlNQ2tUNkZLbkt2V1RKIjp7In
 N0YXJ0IjoxMDk4LCJlbmQiOjExMzgsInRleHQiOiIqKkUgPSB0